NativeScript/docs-v8/environment-setup.md

 Android Studio installs the latest Android SDK by default, which in most cases should be all that's needed to build a NativeScript app.

-Configure the `ANDROID_HOME` environment variable for NativeScript to find the Android SDK.
+Configure the `ANDROID_HOME` environment variable for NativeScript to be able to find the Android SDK.

 1. Search for "**Edit the system environment variables**" in Windows Search and select
 2. Click on "**Environment variables...**" in the bottom corner